-Hamlet has thought upon the matter of life and death, role of religion in such metaphysical issues and hasty marriage of his mother.
+Hamlet has thought upon the matter of life and death, the role of religion in such metaphysical issues, and the hasty marriage of his mother.

 Thaw, and resolve itself into a dew”

 In Hamlet’s soliloquy, here flesh stands for physical life.
-The flesh of Hamlet is melting and thawing and “resolving it into dew” is an example of metaphor for dying that is apt to be called synecdoche.
+The flesh of Hamlet is melting and thawing, and “resolving it into dew” is an example of metaphor for dying, which is apt to be called synecdoche.